chooie/grade_manager/README.md

 # Grade Manager
 Manage a list of students and their grades.

+Uses React with a Node.js backend.
+Data is persisted on the client using the LocalStorage API.

+Currently, JSX and TypeScript are not being used as this would extra build steps that could not be integrated into the current build process in a timely-enough manner to get this finished.

 - Quickstart: `./tasks.sh run` and go to "http://localhost:5000"

 This repo was originally cloned from the application template at